Grades and Reports

 An undergraduate student who has a question about an academic decision should consult the University official responsible for the decision.
 Gardner-Webb protects the interests and rights of students by a procedure whereby decisions about the following issues may be appealed: academic probation, academic suspension, transfer credits, graduation requirements, and grades.
 With the exception of grade appeals, the student must make all appeals, in writing, no more than eighteen months after the date of the decision being appealed.

 Appeals of academic probation and suspension decisions are made directly to the Provost.

 Appeals of transfer credits are made through the advisor, the Registrar, and the course major department/school, in that order.
 The appropriate department chair or school dean has the final decision and cannot be further appealed.

-Appeals made on behalf of the student by another party (faculty or official of the institution or a parent) will be dismissed.
+Appeals made on behalf of the student by another party (faculty or official of the institution or a parent) will not be accepted.
 Supporting documentation submitted by a member of the faculty or administration to augment or clarify the student’s appeal is welcome and will be given full consideration.
-Academic Appeal Filing Forms may be obtained from the Associate Provost’s office (102 Webb Hall, phone number 704-406-3522).
+Academic Appeal Filing Forms may be obtained from Registrar Services(Dover Campus Center, Phone Number 704-406-4260).